ryangooch/ryangooch.github.io/_posts/2017-2-12-Calculating-Massey-and-Colley.md

 ### Aggregating Ranks Instead of Ratings
 It might be good to explain the difference between these two related concepts before proceeding.
 A rank is an ordered list of integers denoting a comparative description of the items in said list.
 It is a permutation of integers 1 through n, where n is the number of items in the list.
 A rating is a numerical score for each item in a list, that, when sorted, creates a ranked list.

 This is better illustrated by a table.
 Take a look at the following table, which reports 5 teams from the 2010-11 NCAA basketball season, with associated ranks and ratings.
 Don't worry about what Massey and Colley mean for now!
-We will come back around to it shortly.
+We will come back around to them shortly.

 | Team         |   | Massey    |   | Colley    |   | Massey_rank |   | Colley_rank |
 |--------------|---|:---------:|---|:---------:|---|:-----------:|---|:-----------:|